mmazzarolo/jira-express/CONTRIBUTING.md

 Wilo was bootstrapped with Create-React-App.
 The directory structure looks like a monorepo: in `src` you can find "modules/packages" that separates the app in different functional blocks.
-Every module is prefixed by `wiro-`.
+Every module is prefixed by `wilo-`.
 Every module can be imported directly using its absolute path.

 ```javascript